NoLee/Game-of-Life-V2/README.md

 Created jasmine tests to ensure the algorith is correct.

+Instructions:
-Download dependencies with with "npm install".
+- Download dependencies with with "npm install". (bootstrap and jquery)
+- If you want to run in the browser (recommended), use a module bundler tool (like *browserify* or webpack)